rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 If you know these things, blessed are you if you do them. ^1317

 I am not speaking of all of you; I know whom I have chosen.
-But the Scripture will be fulfilled, He who ate my bread has lifted his heel against me. ^1318
+But the Scripture will be fulfilled, 'He who ate my bread has lifted his heel against me.' ^1318

 I am telling you this now, before it takes place, that when it does take place you may believe that I am he. ^1319